socialitylab/socialitylab.github.io/projects/index.md

 <img src="/images/climto_logo.png" alt="ClimTo logo" width="200"/>

 # Climate change adaptation
-How humans respond to climate change is inherently a cultural process, affected by innovation, modification, retention, and transmission ((Pisor et al. 2023)[https://osf.io/at4wr/]).
+How humans respond to climate change is inherently a cultural process, affected by innovation, modification, retention, and transmission ([Pisor et al. 2023](https://osf.io/at4wr/)).
 Even the way we construct infrastructure is a product of innovations and modifications we've kept and trained others in over time.
-At the HSL, we work to understand how climate change adaptation unfolds, what works where, and how we can best support communities as they respond ((Pisor et al. 2022)[https://drive.google.com/file/d/17ybZHzYKK9SyaUuObjfVC5VbWQr9GA0n/]).
+At the HSL, we work to understand how climate change adaptation unfolds, what works where, and how we can best support communities as they respond ([Pisor et al. 2022](https://drive.google.com/file/d/17ybZHzYKK9SyaUuObjfVC5VbWQr9GA0n/)).

 ## ClimTo
 [ClimTo](https://climto.org) is a smartphone app that crowdsources climate responses, enabling individuals to generate candidate climate responses, try others’ responses, and share what works with other people.
 By emphasizing goal setting and leveraging gamification, ClimTo encourages daily use, supporting preparation for climate impacts before they happen.